soph-song/cse12-pa7-BST/README.md

 ## Getting the Code

-The starter code is in the Github repository that you are currently looking at.
+The starter code is here: https://github.com/ucsd-cse12-sp22/cse12-pa7-BST.
 If you are not familiar with Github, here are two easy ways to get your code.

 1. Download as a ZIP folder